Asherah: Iconography

-Asherah may also have been associated with the ancient pan-Near Eastern "Master of Animals" motif, which depicted a person or deity betwixt two confronted animals.
+Asherah may also have been associated with the ancient pan-Near Eastern "Master of Animals" motif, which depicted a person or deity standing betwixt two confronted animals.
 According to Beaulieu, depictions of a divine "mistress of asiatic lions" Potnia Theron motif are "almost undoubtedly depictions of the goddess Asherah."

 The lioness was a ubiquitous symbol for goddesses in the ancient Middle East, similar to the dove and the tree.
-Lionesses figure prominently in Asherah's iconography, including in the post-Late Bronze Age collapse finds: in Ti'inik known as the Ta'anakh cult stand dating to the 10th century BCE, which also includes a tree motif.
-An earlier arrowhead (11th century BCE) bears the inscription "Servant of the Lion Lady".
+Lionesses figure prominently in Asherah's iconography, including in post-Late Bronze Age collapse finds: in Ti'inik, an object known as the Ta'anakh cult stand was found, dating to the 10th century BCE.
+The Ta'anakh cult stand imagery also includes a tree motif.
+An earlier arrowhead from the 11th century BCE bears the inscription "Servant of the Lion Lady".

 The symbols around Asherah are so many (eight-pointed star, caprids, and lunisolar, arboreal, florid, and serpentine imagery) that a listing would approach meaninglessness as it neared exhaustiveness.
-Frevel's 1000-page dissertation ends enigmatically with the pronouncement "There is no genuine Asherah iconography".
+Frevel's dissertation ends with the pronouncement that "there is no genuine Asherah iconography".